Search

 The word “Ideate” makes me dizzy.

-(I bring this up because ‘IDEATE’ seems to be one of those on-the-rise, google-trending words that appears to not have even existed before 2005).*
+(I bring this up because ‘IDEATE’ seems to be one of those on-the-rise, google-trending words that appear not to have even existed before 2005).*

 The petulant CTO is trying to prove his code-writing pencil is the biggest.